One of Life’s Little Lessons

 I used to volunteer for AMTA, and I enjoyed that.
 I’ve enjoyed my time on the North Carolina Board of Massage & Bodywork Therapy.
 It’s been very enlightening, although stressful at times.
 I like volunteering; I give 100% whenever I’m devoted to a task, and I would have done the same if I had been elected at COMTA.
 However, I think it serves the higher good if I’m free to expose what needs to be exposed, and comment on it, no matter what entity is involved.

-I’m still a member of AMTA, also a member of ABMP, a member of the Federation, a member of the Alliance for Massage Therapy Education, and an NCBTMB certificant and provider.
+I’m still a member of AMTA, also a member of ABMP, a delegate to the Federation, a founding member of the Alliance for Massage Therapy Education, and an NCBTMB certificant and Approved Provider.
 I have a vested interest in what these organizations do, the ethical or unethical behavior of their leadership, and the transparency with which they conduct their business.
 And none of them are safe from my pen!
 Of course, it’s not all negative.
 I do give pats on the back when I think they deserve it.

 I simply cannot give up my freedom of speech just so I can say I’m in some position somewhere, so no more “positions” for me.
 My chosen position is blogger, and I’m going to stick to that for the time being.